 The program was assigned the designation the "Navy Suicide Attacker Model 11".
 Initial test examples were available by end of September 1944.
 They were originally designated the "MXY7", but this was quickly replaced by the simple and romantic name of "Oka" -- the fleeting nature of cherry blossoms suggesting the fate of those who piloted it.

 The Oka weighed 2,140 kilograms (4,718 pounds), including a huge 1,200 kilogram (2,646 pound) steel-jacketed armor-piercing warhead.
 The weapon was 6.07 meters (19 feet 11 inches) long, with small wings only 5.13 meters (16 feet 10 inches) long.
-Since the Oka was not designed to take off under its own power, a larger wing was not necessary.
+Since the Oka was not designed to take off under its own power, a larger wing was not needed.
 The bomb had a twin-fin tail assembly, and three solid rockets that could be fired by the pilot singly or in combination to provide boosts during the fall to the target to evade Allied fighters or perform the terminal attack.
 The weapon was primarily a glider, with a normal glide slope of about 5.5 degrees.

 The pilot armed the weapon after launch by pulling a handle, which activated five detonators, one in the nose of the warhead and four on the rear.
 Fuzing could be set for instantaneous detonation, or a delay of up to 1.5 seconds to allow the warhead to penetrate into the bowels of a ship before exploding.
 The cockpit included armor protection to allow the pilot to press his attack to impact in the face of antiaircraft fire.